KarlqvistLars/PartsListApp/README.md

 # PartListApp

-Development from coding assignment in Java Course D. Objekt oriented programming.</br>
+Development from coding assignment in Java Course D. Object oriented programming.</br>
 There was the task to create a movie libray to keep track on DVD-movies with some simple database functions.</br></br>
 Now this is a simple program to keep track on purcesed items for embedded examples.